Scatenix/Void-Merchants/README.md

 - All off-screen elements are mostly deleted or at least deactivated, to avoid heavy calculations or useless rendering.
     - Exception: Enemies that spawn behind other enemies will be fully calculated and rendered as an arrow at the right screen edge.

-Currently only about 200 of 8192 tokens are left for the game code.
+Currently only about 100 of 8192 tokens are left for the game code.

 # Known Bugs

 - Major: Game balancing is very bad at the moment
     - For example, level 1 enemies deal 2 damage (should really be 1)
-- Minor: After the last enemy of the level has been defeated, all shots still on the screen will not hit the player or drone
 - Minor: buffs (faster shooting and flying) keep working for a long time if picked up right before starting to travel to the merchant
 - Minor: Slow Stars in the background remain for a long time after they were already accelerated
     - When adjusting star speed, existing stars need to become as fast as newly spawned stars